 - My third highest priority is to feel the relief of having my mortgage fully paid.
 Contributing an extra $100 per month towards the mortgage is more important than getting new furniture.

 Design a budget that lets you make small tweaks to your lifestyle.
 Bring a brown-bag lunch to work.
 Shop at the outlet version of your favorite retail stores (like Nordstrom Rack instead of Nordstrom).
-If you're going to make a major change, do it in a "big-ticket" area—like buying a 6-year-old Honda Accord instead of a 1-year-old Acura.
+If you're going to make a major change, do it in a "big-ticket" area—like buying a six-year-old Honda Accord instead of a one-year-old Acura.
 That's a purchase you'll only have to make once—after you buy that car, there's no temptation to buy a different car next week.